-- The Scientific Council generally supported the inclusion of the global population in CMS Appendix II.
-The Scientific Council agreed that the species met the criteria for inclusion in Appendix II regarding (a) "unfavorable conservation status" and (b) "migratory", except the Australian population, which was not considered to meet the criteria for "migratory". - The Scientific Council therefore, recommended excluding the Australian population from the EU proposal.
+The Council generally supports the inclusion of the global population in CMS Appendix II.
+The Council agreed that the species meets the criteria for inclusion in Appendix II regarding (a) "unfavorable conservation status" and (b) "migratory", except for the Australian population, which was not considered to meet the criteria for "migratory".

+The Council therefore, recommends excluding the Australian population from the EU proposal.